-Uranium Recovery Applicant Application Accepted for Review Review Status and Projected Budget Strata Kendrick Expansion 01/14/16 The projected total budget to conduct the review is 0.5 FTE.
-On May 27, 2016, and September 14, 2016, the NRC staff issued RAIs for the environmental review and for the safety review, respectively.
+Uranium Application Review Status and Projected Budget Recovery Applicant Accepted for Review Strata Kendrick Expansion 01/14/16 On May 27, 2016, and September 14, 2016, the NRC staff issued RAIs for the environmental review and for the safety review, respectively.
 On December 15, 2016, the licensee requested that the NRC cease all activities related to this review.
 As a result of the licensee's request, the NRC staff is no longer reviewing this licensing action.
 The staff's safety and environmental reviews, including development of the Supplemental EIS, are on hold.
 The projected total budget to conduct the review is 3.5 FTE and \$1500K, which includes completing the EIS.
 Lost Creek KM Horizon/East Expansion 05/02/17 By letter dated February 27, 2017, the licensee resubmitted a revised application.
 The NRC staff has accepted the application for review on May 2, 2017.
 The NRC staff continues to coordinate with the BLM in its preparation of the EIS in accordance with the BLM/NRC MOU and the letter of December 4, 2014, designating BLM as the lead agency and NRC as a cooperating agency.
 BLM is scheduled to publish the final EIS in December 2018.
 The NRC staff is submitting its RAIs in batches in order to support BLM's schedule for issuing the EIS.
 The NRC staff issued its initial set of RAIs on July 27, 2017, its second set of RAIs on August 28, 2017, and its third set of RAIs on October 30, 2017.
 The final safety evaluation report is scheduled to be completed in August 2018.
+The projected total budget to conduct the review is 3.0 FTE.
 Cameco Three Crow Expansion Three Crow is an expansion of the operating Crow Butte facility located in Crawford, NE.
 The NRC staff started its acceptance review on March 3, 2011, and was waiting for the licensee to complete changes in its design prior to acceptance.
 However, in November 2014, the licensee requested that the NRC staff place the review on hold and instead focus efforts on the review of the Marsland expansion.
 The acceptance review remains on hold.

-- 9. For minor uranium recovery licensing actions, please provide the following information each reporting period, including any months previously reported, in this format: - a.
+- For minor uranium recovery licensing actions, please provide the following information each reporting period, including any months previously reported, in this format:

 Size of inventory; - b.
-Number of acceptance reviews completed on time; - c.
-The number of items completed in the period being reported; and - d.
-Of the items completed in the reporting period, the number completed within the forecasted schedule. - e.
+Number of acceptance reviews completed on time;

+c.
+The number of items completed in the period being reported; and d.
+Of the items completed in the reporting period, the number completed within the forecasted schedule.

+e.
 Please identify any "unusually complex" items omitted from the inventory and provide the age of the item, a brief description of the item, the justification for omitting it from the inventory size, and an explanation for any review exceeding its original schedule by 125 percent.

 Month/Year Size of Inventory Number of Acceptance Reviews Completed on Time (1) Number of Items Completed During Month Number of Items Completed Within Forecasted Schedule (2) Unusually Complex Items Omitted from Inventory

 Nov-2017 21 NA 2 1 0

 Dec-2017 21 1 0 0 0

+Jan-2018 22 1 1 1 0